-The use of structured data in front end web design is a favourite subject of mine, an interest that more frequently influences recommendations in our SEO consulting.
+The use of structured data in front end web design is a favourite subject of mine, an interest that more frequently influences recommendations in our technical SEO consulting.
 Recently I discussed the subject with a client and while it may be impractical to rush off and start rebuilding your website in glorious HTML5 today, there are numerous things you can do to improve the markup of your web pages, actions which perhaps will inspire learning and ideas for how the future version of your website should be built.

 What is the hReview Microformat?
 [A Definition]